kriszyp/alkali/README.md

 This is called to indicate that the variable has been updated.
 This is typically called between dependent variables, but you can also call this to indicate that an object in a variable has been modified.

+### `notifies(listener: { updated: (updateEvent: Event) => any })`

+This can be used to listen for alkali update events.
+There are several differen types of events.
+The event type is indicated by the `type` property:
+* `"replaced"` - This indicates that the value of the variable was completely replaced with a new value.
+Tt should be considered an entirely new value.
+No incremental description is provided
+* `"property"` - This indicates that a property of the variabl's object was changed, and the property change is described in the `propertyEvent` event.
+A `key` property will indicate which property was changed.
+* `"added"` - This indicates a value was added to the variable's set, map, or collection.
+The value will be in the `value` property.
+Unless it was a set, a `key` property will also be included.
+* `"removed"` - This indicates a value was removed from the variable's set, map, or collection.
+The value will be in the `value` property.
+Unless it was a set, a `key` property will also be included.
+* `"entry"` - This indicates that an entry in the map, set, or collection was updated.
+The update event for that value/object will be in the `entryEvent` property.
+* `"spliced"` - This indicates that an array was modified.
+The event can include a `start`, `deleteCount`, and `items` properties to indicate the array items that were deleted and/or added.

 ### `apply(instance, functionVariable)`

 This allows you to execute a function that is the value of a variable, with arguments that come from other variables, (and an instance variable) returning a new variable representing the return value of that function call.
 The returned variable's valueOf will return the return value of the function's execution.
 If the this variable, or the instance variable, or any of the argument variables are updated, than the returned variable will update.
 The function can be re-executed with the changed values on the next call to valueOf.